Wealthsimple: Assets under management

+In December 2023, Mike Katchen announced the company is targeting CA$100B in assets under administration within five years.
+In October 2025, Michael Katchen announced that Wealthsimple had reached CA$100B in assets under administration 3 years ahead of schedule.

 Funding

-In May 2014, the company initially raised million from investors Eric Kirzner, Joe Canavan, and Roger Martin.
+In May 2014, the company raised million from investors Eric Kirzner, Joe Canavan, and Roger Martin.

 In April 2015, the firm received $10million from Power Financial Corporation in an agreement structured to allow for a future investment of $20million within 12 months.
 In total, Power Financial Corporation has invested $30million in Series A funding.
 It is now primarily owned by Power Corporation indirectly at 77.4% (the investments were through their holdings in Power Financial, IGM Financial, and Portag3).

 In October 2020, Wealthsimple raised $114million (US$87million) in funding from an investor group led by Technology Crossover Ventures, in addition to Greylock Partners, Meritech Capital Partners, Two Sigma Ventures, and Allianz X.